mmagnus/rna-tools/README.md

   <b >a toolbox to analyze sequences, structures and simulations of RNA</b>
 </p>

-<p align="center"><b>Beta: this is still under development.
-Contact me if you need help.
-We'll be adding features and possibly making breaking changes in future releases.
-(2) I just changed the name to rna-tools, I renamed the utils folder.
-It means that there still might be some misimports.
-I will try to fix it asap.</b></p>

 Look for other our projects at https://github.com/RNA-Puzzles.

 [![Twitter Follow](http://img.shields.io/twitter/follow/rna_tools.svg?style=social&label=Follow)](https://twitter.com/rna_tools) [![release](https://img.shields.io/github/release/mmagnus/rna-tools.svg)](https://github.com/mmagnus/rna-tools/releases)